-Navy Day is observed annually on October 27.
-It is a day to salute all of the women and men who have served, both past and present, in the United States Navy.
+Navy Day on October 27th salutes all of the military personnel who have served, both past and present, in the United States Navy.

 The United States Navy (USN) is the naval warfare service branch of the United States Armed Forces and one of the seven uniformed services of the United States.
-The U.S. Navy is currently the largest, most powerful navy in the world, with the highest combined battle fleet tonnage.
-The service has over 340,000 personnel on active duty and more than 71,000 in the Navy Reserve.
+The U.S. Navy currently stands as the largest, most powerful navy in the world, with the highest combined battle fleet tonnage.
+The service engages over 340,000 personnel on active duty and more than 71,000 in the Navy Reserve.

 Navy Day received particular attention from President Warren Harding.
 Harding wrote to the Secretary of the Navy Edwin Denby:

 “Thank you for your note which brings assurance of the notable success which seems certain to attend the celebration of Navy Day on Friday, October 27, in commemoration of past and present services of the Navy.
 From our earliest national beginnings, the Navy has always been and deserved to be an object of special pride to the American people.
 Its record is indeed one to inspire such sentiments, and I am very sure that such a commemoration as is planned will be a timely reminder.”

 In 1949, the Department of Defense Secretary Louis A. Johnson directed the United States Navy’s participation on Armed Forces Day in May.
 Although, as a civilian organization, the Navy League was not affected by this directive and continued to organize Navy Day celebrations as before.

 Then, in the 1970s the “birthday” of the Continental Navy was found to be October 13, 1775.
 CNO Admiral Elmo R. Zumwalt worked with the Navy League to define October 13th as the new date of Navy Day.
 However, Navy Day in the United States remains primarily recognized as October 27th.

 October 27th Celebrated (And Not So Celebrated) History